Trifall/Youtube-Uploader/README.md

     - --playlistID - optional, takes playlist ID to add video to as a string.
 Skips if no value is passed.
     - --skip-upload - optional, binary flag (no input value), skips the upload step and just adds the video to a playlist.
     - --videoID - optional, takes video ID as a string.
 Skips the upload step and adds the video to a playlist manually.
 If using --skip-upload, this is required for the script to work.
+    - --testing - optional, binary flag. just prints the args that were passed into the script and exits.

 <hr />